 The momentum slowed down again when we returned to Earth-1, where Caitlin reveals she has made Velocity-9 for Jay to try and he mentions they need to fix the breach.
 Right!
 The breach is broken, leaving our Barry, Cisco, Dr. Wells, and Jesse with a limited amount of time to get back.
-This should have been mentioned before the halfway point in the show, as it seems to be a plot point that is picked up and put down without much urgency.
+This should have been mentioned before the halfway point in The Flash, as it seems to be a plot point that is picked up and put down without much urgency.
 Similarly treated is the Geomancer versus Jay plotline: when Geo plans to knock down a huge building in the middle of Central City, Jay quickly takes the V9, which greatly enhances his speed, and saves all of the people from the building before it collapsed.
 The whole thing was over in about five minutes, and, apparently, there were only ten people in the building, because those are the only people we see Jay save.

 Cisco, Wells, Iris-2, and Barry-2 found Killer Frost in the woods where, after initially attacking them, she agreed to assist them in finding Barry-1 and Jesse.
 It was great scene, showing the connection that Cisco is still able to forge with people, even on Earth-2, as well as the depth of the bond that Caitlin has with Ronnie, when Cisco reminds her of the person she used to be, as well as that Zoom killed Deathstorm and she has no reason to feel any loyalty towards him.